emilyriehl/yoneda/src/simplicial-hott/08-covariant.rzk.md

                       ((t === 1_2) /\ Δ¹ s) |-> v s ,
                       (Δ¹ t /\ (s === 0_2)) |-> a ,
                       (Δ¹ t /\ (s === 1_2)) |-> f t ]))
-       (uncurried-dhomFrom-representable A a x y f u) (representable-dhomFrom-expansion A a x y f u)
+       (uncurried-dhom-from-representable A a x y f u) (representable-dhom-from-expansion A a x y f u)

-#def representable-dhomFrom-cofibration-composition
+#def representable-dhom-from-cofibration-composition
   (A : U)            -- The ambient type.
   (a x y : A)          -- The representing object and two points in the base.
   (f : hom A x y)        -- An arrow in the base.